la2050/challenge/faqs.markdown

 ## Does my organization qualify to participate in the My LA2050 Grants Challenge?
 </summary>

-Are you a registered nonprofit, for-profit, fiscally-sponsored, or governmental organization serving Los Angeles County?
+Are you a registered nonprofit or fiscally-sponsored organization, for-profit company, or government agency serving Los Angeles County?
 Does your work touch on ANY of [these metrics](/about/#goals)?
 THEN YES, YOU QUALIFY!

 </details>